Maximize Savings with Michigan R&D Tax Credit: A Comprehensive Guide

 What is the new law for the Michigan R&D tax credit?

-The new law, which is an amendment to the original 1967 credit program, offers higher credit rates and additional incentives for university collaborations.
-The credit rates range depending on business size, but many were relieved to see the amendment pass as it also brought the credit program out of expiration.
+The new law, an amendment to the original 1967 credit program, offers higher credit rates and additional incentives for university collaborations.
+The credit rates vary depending on business size, but many were relieved to see the amendment pass as it also brought the credit program out of expiration.

 Does Michigan have a property tax credit?

 Yes!
 The Homestead Property tax credit is available to homeowners and renters, with eligibility based on their income and the amount of property taxes claimed.
-This property tax credit can reduce your tax liability in a similar way to the research credit system.
+This property tax credit can reduce your tax liability similarly to the research credit system.

 What is the Michigan Farm tax credit?

-The Michigan Farm tax credit is available to farmers who have expenses related to improving, maintaining, and working their farmland.
-This credit is part of a group of agricultural tax credit systems that are becoming increasingly popular in the state of Michigan.
+The Michigan Farm tax credit is available to farmers with expenses related to improving, maintaining, and working their farmland.
+This credit is part of a group of agricultural tax credit systems that are becoming increasingly popular in Michigan.

 Scroll to Top